“Sustainable development is the pathway to sustainability”

 Sustainability – Sustainability is critical to see long term change.
 That’s why all of our projects have a focus around social, environmental, and financial sustainability.

 Sustainable projects have been in our DNA from the beginning.
-We have implemented sustainable projects to reduce our food costs and teach sustainable farming to our girls.
+We have implemented sustainable projects to teach eco-farming and moden agriculture methods to our girls.
 We have implemented other sustainable projects with zero-grazing dairy cows, rabbits, pigs, chickens, and gardens which all reduce our food costs and provide healthy, nutritious food for all our girls and staff.

 Education is a cornerstone of our work at the rescue center.
 Our mission is to rescue the most at-risk girls – victims of abuse, poverty and starvation – and give them a foundation for a new life.

 We believe that education is a way to break this cycle of abuse and poverty.
 That’s why we are forming alliances with local schools and universities to provide a high quality education to disadvantaged Maasai girls.

 We will provide every girl the academic resources needed to pass the National Standard tests, assistance to girls who have never attended school, life skills training, and upskilling opportunities for our staff.

 We have two local, female social workers to evaluate all the girls, and to counsel the girls on life skills, FGM, and sex education.

 MGRC ecoFarm & Live Stock

 Sustainable ecoFarming and live stock (dairy cows, pigs, rabbits, layer and broiler chickens) are instrumental in MGRC’s mission, child nutrition and development, food security and fighting poverty.

 Our vision of sustainability and food security is one in which food is grown with health and safety first.